 Find old news by category, year or month.

-The PSA has carried out an audit of Statoil and its follow-up of the Haven mobile facility for use on the Johan Sverdrup field.
+We have carried out an audit of Equinor Energy (Equinor) and their management of logistics, emergency preparedness and the working environment for the living quarters facility for the Johan Sverdrup field.

-The PSA has carried out an audit of the design engineering of the drilling platform for the Johan Sverdrup field.
+We have carried out an audit of Equinor focused on the design and fabrication of the turret for FPSO Johan Castberg.

 We have given Lundin consent for exploration drilling of wells 16/5-8 S and 16/5-8 A.